opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/context.rst

        To use this method, you need to configure the **agency** for the function.

    * - getSecurityToken()
-     - Get the SecuritySecretKey (valid for 24 hours) with an agency.
+     - Get the SecuritySecretToken (valid for 24 hours) with an agency.

        To use this method, you need to configure the **agency** for the function.